rossfenrick/Bluemix-Guide-Node/STEP3-WATSON/README.md

 # Adding a Watson service to your app

 Here we are going to look at how to make an API to call to a Watson service on Bluemix.
-We are going to use a Watson AlchemyAPI Text Extraction service to extract the keywords from the ToDo's that we type.
+We are going to use a Watson AlchemyAPI Keywords Extraction service to extract the keywords from the ToDo's and show the extracted keywords to the screen under each Todo.

 **[If you haven’t done the Step 1 Deploying a Node app to Bluemix then CLICK HERE to get you up too the speed to follow along for the Watson part.](https://github.com/Twanawebtech/Bluemix-Guide-Node/blob/master/STEP3-WATSON/cloneSteps.md)**